zacharyy/GraphicsGroupProjects/PA11/README.md

 The code for this project should be taken from THIS repository.

-This project builds off of the previous project, PA8, and adds lighting to the simulation.
-This project as a result also fixes many issues that PA8 had such as the cube not being a dynamic object, the ball not rolling properly, and the colliders for objects being inaccurate.
-Features added to PA9 were per vertex and per fragement lighting with the option to swtich between them in real time.
-A spotlight was also added that follows the sphere and has controls that can change its size and brightness.
-It should be noted that for per vertex lighting, the bottom of the board only consists of 2 triange meshes, meaning that spotlight lighting for the board only occurs at the board's corners when using per vertex lighting.
-Finally, controls to adjust the ambient light as well as the specular light of each individual object on the board were added to the simulation.
-To run the appliction enter ./PA9
+For this final project my team, Team Gourand, decided to make a mini golf course.
+The course currently has 3 holes which increase in difficulty.
+Lighting options are similar to the previous project in that the game can switch between per vertex and per fragment lighting in real time.
+Similarly there are also options to increase or decrease the ambient lighting and options to increase or decrease the specular lighting of some objects.
+A spotlight is also cast on the ball with options to adjust its size and intensity.
+Q and E are used to rotate the camera and the right and left arror are used to rotate the club.
+Holding space will pull the club back and releasing space will release the club.
+When the player finishes a hole a scorecard will appear that shows the holes, par for the holes, the number of shots the player took on each hole (- if zero i.e. no score yet), and the total points that the player has.
+During this time the player can reset their score.
+Players can swtich between courses by pressing keys 1-3 with each key corresponding to a hole or can press ~ to go to the next hole.
+The speed of the rotating fans can be increased using the + and - keys.
+To run the appliction enter ./PA11

 # Dependencies, Building, and Running